-Lunch and snacks will be provided during the two days of the conference.
+Lunch and snacks will be provided during the conference.
 All travel expenses will be borne by the participants.
 Guidance to the economical options available for accommodation will be communicated to participants in due course so as to enable secure and affordable days in Nairobi.
 WYA Africa will not finance accommodation.
 Payments for accommodation will be made by the participants.

 How will Visas be processed for participants outside Kenya?

 This will be clarified when the 2016 ELC is announced.

 What is the cost of the Conference?